Film Studies (FILM)

 This course introduces film studies through contemporary Hollywood-style entertainment cinema.
 Students learn that movies create sites for dynamic conversations and writing about meaningful cultural issues from a variety of perspectives.
 Offered each semester as theme- or genre-based topic.
 Students may repeat this course for credit as topics change.

-This course is designed to equip students with the tools necessary to become critically aware and capable film viewers by introducing elements of film form, processes of textual analysis, a variety of cinematic techniques used in narrative and non-narrative cinema, and other models of critical analysis used in film criticism.
+This course will equip students with tools to become critically aware, capable film viewers by introducing elements of film form, processes of textual analysis, cinematic techniques used in narrative and non-narrative cinema, and other models of critical analysis used in film criticism.
 Not open to students who have completed FILM-270.

 This course explores how digital technologies and the rise of media conglomerates are blurring boundaries between cinema, television, video, and games.
 Students critically analyze the aesthetic and cultural impact of new media on moving images.